asengupta/avishek.net/assets/resume/avishek-sen-gupta-resume-2024-aug.md

 # Avishek Sen Gupta

-## Technical Principal, ThoughtWorks
+## Principal Consultant, ThoughtWorks

-__Avishek Sen Gupta__ works with ThoughtWorks as a __Lead Consultant__ with over 16 years of experience in the creation of large-scale distributed systems involving integration of disparate components, legacy and greenfield.
+__Avishek Sen Gupta__ works with ThoughtWorks as a __Principal Consultant__ with over 20 years of experience in the creation of large-scale distributed systems involving integration of disparate components, legacy and greenfield.
 He consults with clients on design, architecture, technical choices, patterns, testing techniques and development methodologies.
 He has worked with C#/.
-NET development, J2EE technologies, Ruby on Rails, NodeJS, R for statistical analysis, and Objective C for mobile (iOS) development.
+NET development, J2EE technologies, Ruby on Rails, NodeJS, R for statistical analysis, Python for ML and Large Language Model-based solutions, and Objective C for mobile (iOS) development.

 ## Domains
+- Automotive
 - Payment Processing
 - Retail
 - Leasing